Dani3lSun/apex-plugin-dropzone/README.md

 - **Logging** - Whether to log events in the console

 ## Plugin Events
-- **Dropzone added file** - DA event that fires when a file gets added to the dropzone area
+- **Dropzone added file** - DA event that fires when a single file was added to the dropzone area
 - **Dropzone upload completed** - DA event that fires when uploading all files completed
-- **Dropzone upload file success** - DA event that fires when uploading all files completed
+- **Dropzone upload file success** - DA event that fires when uploading a single files was successful (AJAX)
-- **Dropzone upload file error** - DA event that fires when uploading all files completed
+- **Dropzone upload file error** - DA event that fires when uploading a single files had an error (AJAX)
-- **Dropzone delete file success** - DA event that fires when uploading all files completed
+- **Dropzone delete file success** - DA event that fires when deleting a single files was successful (AJAX)
-- **Dropzone delete file error** - DA event that fires when uploading all files completed
+- **Dropzone delete file error** - DA event that fires when deleting a single files has an error (AJAX)

 ## How to use
 - Create a Dropzone region on target page